 Medical Malpractice in South Dakota

-To help guide your legal decisions, it is important to understand the basics of the state laws that govern medical malpractice cases.
+To help guide you, it is crucial to understand the basics of the state laws that govern medical malpractice cases.
 These laws can be complicated, but don’t rely solely on a lawyer.
-Find out what rights you and your child have, and how the laws may limit your case.
+Find out what rights you and your child have, and how the rules may limit your case.

-The state limits when you can file this kind of lawsuit, for example.
-You have just two years from when the negligence occurred to file.
-The clock may start at the time you realized negligence occurred, but in that case you have to prove you couldn’t have known about it sooner.
+The state limits when you can file your lawsuit.
+You have two years from when the negligence occurred to file.
+The generally starts at the time you realized negligence occurred, but in that case, you have to prove you couldn’t have known about it sooner.

 The state laws also reduce monetary awards won in malpractice cases if you are found to have played any negligent role in what happened to your child.
 For instance, if you didn’t follow all of your doctor’s instructions, you could be found partially negligent.

 Your child is protected in the state by both state and federal anti-discrimination laws.
 While your child is school-aged, the federal Individuals with Disabilities in Education Act is a relevant law to know.
 It ensures your child a free and appropriate education.
 If your school is not providing needed services or technologies, you may need this law.
 There are state laws, too, and a lawyer experienced in working with disabled patients will know which rules apply in any situation you encounter.

 Medical Malpractice Case in South Dakota

 If you follow the legal news in the state, you will see that lawyers are always advocating for disabled individuals.
 There are examples of these specialty lawyers fighting hard in cases to win justice and monetary damages for their clients.